Sailcloth

-Sailcloth encompasses a wide variety of materials that span those from natural fibers, such as flax, hemp or cotton in various forms of sail canvas, to synthetic fibers, including nylon, polyester, aramids, and carbon fibers in a variety of woven, spun and molded textiles.
+Sailcloth is cloth used to make sails.
+It can be made of a variety of materials, including natural fibers such as flax, hemp, or cotton in various forms of sail canvas, and synthetic fibers such as nylon, polyester, aramids, and carbon fibers in various woven, spun, and molded textiles.

 History

 Western traditions

 Viking longships used wool for sailcloth.
 The cloth was woven in one of three ways, according to locality and tradition: plain weave with individual threads going over and under each other, three-shaft twill with two threads going over and under at each cross thread, and four-shaft twill with thread interwoven with two threads at a time in either direction.
 Such was the practice from the 11th through the 14th centuries.

 Doek is Dutch for cloth, which evolved into the English word "duck" in reference to sail canvas.
 Duck was typically made from cotton or linen (flax), with some use of hemp.
 These natural fibers have poor resistance to rot, UV light and water absorption.
 Linen is stronger, but cotton is lighter.
 Linen was the traditional fiber of sails until it was supplanted by cotton during the 19th century.
 At first cotton was used as a matter of necessity in the United States as it was indigenous and the supply of flax was periodically interrupted by wars such as the War of 1812, during which demand for sailcloth for military use was high.
 As sail size grew linen was too heavy to be practical so cotton became more popular.
 Cotton did not substantially replace linen worldwide until the end of the age of sail; however, in some cases the strength of linen was preferred for some types of sails.
 It was not until the late 20th century that natural fibers were replaced by synthetics in mainstream use.
 Cotton sailcloth is still used for sportswear, upholstery and draperies.
 The traditional width for carded cotton sailcloth in the US was 23 inches (58 cm) while the British standard was 24 inches (61 cm).